cvrg-report/ci-tests/README.md

 * [GitLab CI](https://about.gitlab.com/gitlab-ci/)
 * [Shippable](http://www.shippable.com)

+## Help wanted

-In the future, we're planning to test the support of more CI systems, like
+In the future, we're planning to integrate more CI systems.
+If you're running a not yet supported one, and want to test the integration with [cvrg.report](https://cvrg.report), please create an [issue](https://github.com/cvrg-report/ci-tests/issues) with the `test-help`.

-* Jenkins
-* Wercker
-* AppVeyor
-* Drone CI
+## Suggesting new CI integrations

-If you want to suggest another CI system to be added, please open an [issue](https://github.com/cvrg-report/ci-tests/issues).
+We are very open to add support for other CI solutions than the already existing.
+If you want to suggest another CI system to be added, please open an [issue](https://github.com/cvrg-report/ci-tests/issues) with the label `ci-suggestion`.
+Thanks a lot in advance!